-In order to audit you need data and that data is represented by case histories and some order of knowledge of question headings you want to analyse.
+In order to audit you need data.
+Data can be represented by case histories together with questions that you want to analyse.
 A spreadsheet, database or word document with tables of information provide order.
-Next, you need a defined period over which to review the data, cases selected.
-The selection can be random or include while data.
+Next, you need a defined period over which to review your selected cases.
+The selection can be random or include whole data.

 This all sounds straight forward.
 However, the power of audit is not just to record one set of data but to repeat that data.
 Using the same criteria you will list the next year and the year after until you have a pattern.
 Once you have a series recorded in a table you then have more power to analyse your activity.
 You would then want to ask if you were consistent across the series.
 Were there any dips?

 I worked in a hospital where complaints were recorded.
-The complaints were published so each consultant was informed of their own, but not those from others.
+The complaints were published so that each consultant was informed of their own.
+Complaints against others were not published.
 The failure in this method is that while a name should not be published, any consultant wanting to know how they performed against colleagues was not available.
 This type of audit has limited value to the consultants but would have been more helpful to management who could see all the data.

-When we had a series of patients who were sick after surgery following a general anaesthetic we looked at our data and found the normal trend was less than 1% risk for patients.
-However, during a period when one anaesthetist was on, we tracked the higher risk to the use of morphine at the surgery which had a known risk of increasing sickness.
-This was used routinely as a prophylactic drug for pain.
-Given the fact we used regional anaesthetic blocks, this was pointless.
+When a series of patients were sick after surgery we looked at our data and found the normal trend was less than 1% for patients.
+However, during a period when one anaesthetist was on, we tracked the higher risk because morphine was used when he worked with us.
+Morphine is known to increase patient sickness.
+As we routinely used regional anaesthetic blocks, giving morphine was pointless.
 The audit was swift and reactionary.
-We informed the anaesthetist of the problem and the drug regimen for pain was changed and the sickness with unwarranted admission stopped.
+We informed the anaesthetist of the problem and the drug regimen for pain was withdrawn and the sickness which warranted admission stopped.

-The use of journals is not new and can be used to serve many purposes.
+Another method of how to go about clinical reflection is to use patient journals.
+This idea is certainly not new and can serve different purposes.
 During the last Afghanistan campaign, Emily Mayhew published the process of managing soldiers injured whilst on your in her book “A Heavy Reckoning: War, Medicine and Survival in Afghanistan and Beyond (Wellcome Collection)”.
 Because the soldiers were kept unconscious from the arrival of the evacuation team inducing narcosis and pain medication to the arrival in Birmingham, after being stabilised at Camp Bastion in the Helmand region, the journal filled in the gaps as handlers passed the casualty on.
 Written data became a powerful medium for individuals to reflect on the hours that passed when a soldier was incapacitated.

 In 2017 I published my first book Morton’s Neuroma having kept a journal.
 I provided this information to my surgical colleague who operated on me.
 He in turn used this to help his trainees.
 When again I published a further book (Bunion, Behind the Scenes) based on patient diaries I realised the power of the information allowed instructive feedback which could be used to improve patient journeys.

-Podiatry does not use patient journals but probably uses pain diaries more often which help to reflect patterns of behaviour, use of analgesia and the benefit of using an orthosis.
+Podiatry probably uses pain diaries more often than patient journals which can help us to reflect patterns of behaviour.
+This might come in the form of when analgesia is used and the benefit of using an orthosis.
 Additionally, wound diaries can be helpful in charting wound closure.
 In 2008 I kept a log of a wound caused by suture reaction after two different operations.
 The reflection led to changing the type of suture material and technique with a reduction in admission back to the theatre.